LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 ---
 # Country & Tax class

-* Products are defined with a Tax class
+* Products have a _Tax class_

-* The VAT percentage for each Tax class is defined on Country
+* VAT percentage for _Tax class_ is defined per Country

 * All products with the same tax class have the same VAT percentage

 <img src="drawiodiagrams/countrytotaxclasslink.png" width="70%" />